chez14/uneasy-php/README.md

 # Uneasy PHP (Still in development)
-This project are ittended to challange myself to make a better mechanism of security.
-This project are actually aplicable with super minimalism requirement, such as PHP 7 (which is pretty common now) and [Composer](https://getcomposer.com) (optional lah).
+This project is intended to challenge myself to make a better mechanism of security.
+This project is actually aplicable with super minimalism requirement, such as PHP 7 (which is pretty common now) and [Composer](https://getcomposer.com) (optional _lah_).

-### Usefull Links:
+### Useful Links:
 - [Back Story](docs/backstory.en.md)
 - [Requirements](#requirements)
 - [Getting Started](#getting-started)